 NAC Indigenous Theatre facilitated a livestream reading of Loring's latest play, Little Red Warrior and His Lawyer in January 2021, when theatres across Canada were closed during the Covid-19 pandemic.
 "Little Red Warrior is the last remaining member of the Little Red Warrior First Nation.
 One day, he discovers a development company has begun construction on his ancestral lands.
 In a fit of rage, Little Red attacks one of the engineers and is arrested for assault and trespassing on his own lands.
 In jail he meets his court-appointed lawyer, Larry, and they continue to fight for Little Red’s Land Rights" (NAC Facebook).
-The reading is directed by the playwright.
+The reading was directed by the playwright.
 In March, 2022, when theatres reopened, it was presented live by Savage Society and the Belfry Theatre in association with NAC at the Cultch's York Theatre in Vancouver.

 He has served as the co-curator of the Talking Stick Festival, as Artist in Residence at the Vancouver Playhouse, as Artistic Director of the Savage Society in Vancouver, as a Documentary Producer of Canyon War: The Untold Story, and as the Project Leader/Creator, and Director of the Songs of the Land project in his home community of Lytton First Nation.